Failetown, USA : Where Faileure Is Always An Option (In Progress)

 The property belongs to the Faile family, which has dwindled over the years.
 For several years the land has been unoccupied for the most part aside from a few seasonal hunting camps.
 My best friend, Nina Faile, decided to use her courage, strength, and determination to radically change her life and surroundings amidst the uncertainty of the COVID-19 pandemic and move from Chicago into her ancestral trailer on the Failetown property she inherited along with her brother, Clay.
 I visited in the humid heat of August to assist in cleaning and reorganizing the trailer, which is a repossessed 1979 FEMA trailer from Hurricane Frederick and was uninhabited for almost a decade.

 In times of turmoil, the easiest thing to do is to give up.
 I am inspired by Nina’s courage to move, and am reassessing my life in Chicago and preparing to make my own drastic lifestyle changes due to pandemic unemployment and uncertainty.
 These images are part of a documentation of Nina, her family, Failetown, and the emotional process of returning to settle the ghosts of her ancestors.
-I plan to return to learn how to hunt and butcher wild game over the winter to get away from my Chicago apartment lockdown anxiety and enjoy the quiet of the trees and nature and document my experience.
+I visited twice and was grateful to get away from my Chicago apartment lockdown anxiety and enjoy the quiet of the trees and nature and document my experience.